 - where your Personal Data are transferred out of the EEA, what safeguards are in place.

-Requests for your Personal Data must be made to us (see ‘How to Contact Us’ below) specifying what Personal Data you need access to, and a copy of such request may be kept by us for our legitimate purposes in managing the Service.
+Requests for your Personal Data must be made to us (see ‘How to Contact Us’ above) specifying what Personal Data you need access to, and a copy of such request may be kept by us for our legitimate purposes in managing the Service.
 To help us find the information easily, please give us as much information as possible about the type of information you would like to see.
 If, to comply with your request, we would have to disclose information relating to or identifying another person, we may need to obtain the consent of that person, if possible.
 If we cannot obtain consent, we may need to withhold that information or edit the data to remove the identity of that person, if possible.

 There are certain types of data which we are not obliged to disclose to you, which include Personal Data which records our intentions in relation to any negotiations with you where disclosure would be likely to prejudice those negotiations.
 We are also entitled to refuse a data access request from you where (i) such request is manifestly unfounded or excessive, in particular because of its repetitive character (in this case, if we decide to provide you with the Personal Data requested, we may charge you a reasonable fee to account for administrative costs of doing so, or (ii) we are entitled to do so pursuant to Data Protection Legislation.